rayyan35p/tp/docs/DeveloperGuide.md

    1. Prerequisite: There must be projects present in TaskHub.

-   2. Test case: `dlP 1 2 3 d/10-10-2023`
+   2. Test case: `dlP 1 2 3 d/10-10-2023`<br>
-      Expected: Sets the deadline of the projects indexed at 1,2, and 3 as 10-10-2023 and returns the corresponding message.
+      Expected: Sets the deadline of the projects indexed at 1, 2, and 3 as 10-10-2023 and returns the corresponding message to the user.

-   3. Test case: `dlP 1 2 3 d/`
+   3. Test case: `dlP 1 2 3 d/`<br>
-      Expected: Removes the deadline of the projects indexed at 1,2, and 3 and returns the corresponding message.
+      Expected: Removes the deadline of the projects indexed at 1, 2, and 3 and returns the corresponding message to the user.

-   4. Test case: `dlP 1 d/10-13-2023`
+   4. Test case: `dlP 1 d/10-13-2023`<br>
-      Expected: No deadline in any project is edited and the correct way to format the date is returned.
+      Expected: No deadline in any project is edited and the correct way to format the date is returned as an error message.

-   5. Test case: `dlP 0 d/`
+   5. Test case: `dlP 0 d/`<br>
       Expected: No deadline in any project is edited and an error message indicating the index provided was not a positive non-zero integer is returned.

 ### Prioritising projects